Sciatica Physiotherapy: Treatments & Exercises to Reduce Pain

 1) Sciatica treatment in the early stages involves a strong focus on reducing your pain with manual therapy, dry needling, gentle nerve stretching, and spinal mobility work to reduce the sensitivity of the irritated nerve.
 This usually yields great relief and a significant reduction in symptoms in 1-4 visits.

-2) Ensuring long term results and minimising the chance of your symptoms returning by completing a personalised rehabilitation plan.
-There’s a structured approach to ensuring we address sciatica properly (see the early, mid and late-stage exercises below).
+2) Ensuring long-term results and minimising the chance of your symptoms returning by completing a personalised rehabilitation plan.
+There’s a structured approach to ensuring we address sciatica properly (see the exercises below, categorised by early, mid, and late stages).
 Getting you pain-free is our first priority, but it’s our attention to detail in helping you rehabilitate through the entire journey that ensures our results are unrivalled and your symptoms don’t return.

-This involves strengthening exercises that target the muscles that support your lower back and buttock.
-This is vitally important, as it will contribute to your body being able to cope with the demands placed on it day to day, as well as any recreational activities you love to do.
-A robust long term management plan also involves targeted nerve mobility exercises to improve the movement of your affected nerves, as well as spinal mobility exercises to improve the movement of your spine.
+This involves strengthening exercises that target the muscles that support your lower back and buttocks.
+This is vitally important, as it will enable your body to cope with the demands placed on it day-to-day, as well as any recreational activities you enjoy.
+A robust long-term management plan also involves targeted nerve mobility exercises to improve the movement of your affected nerves, as well as spinal mobility exercises to improve the movement of your spine.

 3) Ensuring you have no lingering weakness that will affect your function and quality of life moving forward.
-With moderate to severe sciatica symptoms, once your pain resolves sometimes there’s often some leftover weakness that makes your usual tasks harder than they’d normally be.
-To get back to your normal self, this needs to be addressed.
-A thorough Physiotherapy assessment can help identify what’s lacking, and give you the knowledge to fix it.
+With moderate to severe sciatica symptoms, once your pain resolves, there’s often some leftover weakness that makes your usual tasks harder than they’d typically be.
+To get back to your usual self, this needs to be addressed.
+A thorough Physiotherapy assessment can help identify what’s lacking and provide you with the knowledge to address it.

 4) Advice and education on positioning, posturing and the level of activity suitable for you to allow your symptoms to settle and keep you comfortable whilst our treatment is having the desired effect.
-We’ll also give you the advice you need to gradually build back up to the activity level you want in a safe and non-detrimental way.
+We’ll also provide you with the guidance you need to gradually return to the activity level you want in a safe and non-detrimental manner.

 A big part of your rehabilitation once your initial symptoms have settled is ensuring there’s no residual sensitivity of your nerve, whilst working on the strength of your lumbar spine, pelvis and leg muscles.

-These exercises are a great starting point for acute sciatica.
-If any of the exercises make the pain worse after completing them, stop immediately.
+These exercises serve as a great starting point for managing acute sciatica.
+If any of the exercises cause the pain to worsen after completing them, stop immediately.

 Click here for MID STAGE exercises.

-Following on from the early-stage sciatica exercises above, the exercise progressions start applying more tension to your nervous system to improve its mobility, reduce its sensitivity and further reduce your symptoms.
-In these exercises, a ‘slump’ or rounded low back has been introduced, which places further tension on the nervous system than if just tall sitting.
+Following the early-stage sciatica exercises above, the exercise progressions begin to apply more tension to your nervous system, improving its mobility, reducing its sensitivity, and further alleviating your symptoms.
+In these exercises, a ‘slump’ or rounded low back has been introduced, which places further tension on the nervous system than if one were to sit tall.

-These exercises are perfect if you are experiencing mild symptoms, or your pain is settling down well from an acute or severe episode of sciatica.
+These exercises are ideal if you are experiencing mild symptoms or if your pain is subsiding well from an acute or severe episode of sciatica.

 Click here for LATE STAGE exercises.

-These exercises are the most demanding on your nervous system and are sure to give you powerful stretch to aid in keeping your symptoms away.
+These exercises are the most demanding on your nervous system and are sure to provide a powerful stretch to help keep your symptoms at bay.

 In addition to this, a strength program that targets our lower back, glutes and core can be very effective in preventing sciatica from returning.

-In summary, sciatica is a very common and very treatable condition with good quality Physiotherapy management.
+In summary, sciatica is a very common and treatable condition that can be effectively managed with good-quality physiotherapy.
 It rarely requires scans or more invasive interventions such as cortisone injections or surgery.

-It’s important to keep in mind recovery from this type of thing can be gradual.
-If those suffering from sciatica do the right thing for long enough whilst avoiding your aggravating activities, relief will result for the vast majority of people.
+It’s essential to keep in mind that recovery from this type of thing can be gradual.
+If those suffering from sciatica do the right thing for long enough while avoiding aggravating activities, relief will result for the vast majority of people.

 You can take the first step to resolve your sciatica pain by booking online here to see one of our expert physiotherapists today!

-Alternatively, if you are unsure about what to do next, please don’t hesitate to give the clinic a call on 8490 0777 and have a chat with one of our friendly physiotherapists.
+Alternatively, if you are unsure about what to do next, please don’t hesitate to call the clinic on 8490 0777 and speak with one of our friendly physiotherapists.
 We’d love to help you!